Levminer/authme/README.md

 # How to use

 -   For technical people: Check out `extract/README.md`
--   For simple people: Instructions in the app
+-   For non technical people: Instructions in the app

 # Development